Best iPhone 2021: We looked at all 7 models Apple sells to decide which is best

 Who said small phones don't exist in 2021?
 The iPhone 12 Mini ($729 unlocked, $699 on a carrier plan) is brilliant because it has everything the iPhone 12 has -- it's just smaller.
 It has the same flat-sided design, support for 5G and OLED screen with support for HDR.
 The screen is covered with Apple's ceramic shield.
 The body has an IP68 rating for dust and water resistance and supports MagSafe wireless charging and accessories.
 It has the same A14 Bionic processor, runs the same iOS 14 software and even has the same cameras.
 The iPhone 12 and 12 Mini are the same phone.
 But one is small and the other isn't.
 It was recognized as a CNET Editors Choice and is currently my daily driver.

 That said, I only recommend you get the 12 Mini for its size.
-It's $100 cheaper than the iPhone 12 which might be a tempting reason to get the phone if you're trying to save money.
+It's $100 cheaper than the iPhone 12 which might be a tempting reason to get the phone for an iPhone user trying to save money.
 But if you aren't okay with a small phone you might be frustrated by its size or its "barely-gets-through-a-day" battery life.
 And as with other phones on this list, if you can afford it, I recommend paying $50 more and getting the version with 128GB of storage.

 The iPhone 12 Pro Max is essentially the ultimate iPhone.
 But its size, weight and price tag will be a turnoff for many.
 That's where the $999 iPhone 12 Pro comes in: It gives you the same solid build and premium finish.
 You just get a smaller screen, a smaller battery, and 2x telephoto camera instead of the 2.5x telephoto found on the Pro Max.